writethedocs/www/docs/conf/portland/2025/lightning-talks.md

 Enjoy your five minutes; you are going to do great! :)

 ## Create Opportunities for Follow Up
-Lightning Talks can create wonderful opportunities such as hallway conversations, unconference sessions, and sometimes, future presentations.
+Lightning Talks can create wonderful opportunities such as hallway conversations, Unconference sessions, and sometimes, future presentations.

 - Consider using the final moments of your presentation to let the audience know how to follow up with you.
 - If you plan to share your content, let them know how to access it.
 - Share your social media information (optional).
-- Host your own unconference session (optional).
+- Host your own Unconference session (optional).
 - Be available to speak afterwards in the hallway (optional).

 ## Acknowledgements